ENERZAi/OptimaV2-Docs/docs/guide/inference.md

 ## Set input tensors
 === "C++"
-    Becauseof the device manages tensor memory, tensors cannot be created by user.
+    Because the device manages tensor memory, tensors cannot be created by user.
 So users should use `rt::Tensor` objects that are provided by `rt::InferRequest` and copy datas using methods in `rt::Tensor`.

     To give input tensor data for the model, refer the code below: